mariosn-phys/dns-matlab-gpu/README.md

-Ti | Starting time  (must match an existing state in the field_path), Tf | Time at the last integration step, solv | 1 to calculate and store solver matrices 0 to load stored ones (parameters must be the same!), af | multiplies nonlinear term of perturbation-perturbation interactions in the perturbation equation, 1 for DNS, igpu | 1 gpu is on 0 gpu is off, mod | 'c' for Couette flow , 'p' for Poiseuille (testing purposes only), 'z' no flow,
+Ti | Starting time  (must match an existing state in the field_path), Tf | Time at the last integration step, solv | 1 to calculate and store solver matrices 0 to load stored ones (parameters must be the same!), psolv | 1 enables parallel pool to build solvers, 0 for serial mode npc | number of cores to utilize in the parallel pool af | multiplies nonlinear term of perturbation-perturbation interactions in the perturbation equation, 1 for DNS, igpu | 1 gpu is on 0 gpu is off, mod | 'c' for Couette flow , 'p' for Poiseuille (testing purposes only), 'z' no flow,